zhenning/riak_wiki/pages/Riak/Searching-Accessing-Data/MapReduce-Search-2i-Comparison.md

         <td>N/A</td>
         <td>No anti-entropy features.
 If a search partition is lost, the entire
             search index needs to be rebuilt</td>
-        <td>Anti-entropy is carried over from kv; if a partition is lost,
+        <td>Anti-entropy is carried over from KV; if a partition is lost,
-            secondary indexes will be rebuilt along side the kv data by read repair</td>
+            secondary indexes will be rebuilt along side the KV data by read repair</td>
     </tr>
     <tr>